California reporter wants cops to return his seized property

 "Seizing the entire haystack to find the needle risks violating the confidences Mr. Carmody owes to all his sources, not just the person who leaked the police report," he said in a Monday tweet.

 City supervisors scolded police for quietly releasing the report to the press, saying it was an attempt to smear the legacy of Adachi, who sparred with police.
-An autopsy found Adachi died suddenly Feb.
+An autopsy found Adachi died Feb.
 22 of a mixture of cocaine and alcohol, compromising an already bad heart.

 In court documents, Carmody has said he is a veteran journalist who is often the first on the scene of breaking news.
 He provides video news packages to outlets in return for payment.